Machame Route 7 days Itinerary

 • Contact our team with your preferred travel dates and group size

-• Receive detailed itinerary and availability confirmation for the 8-day Lemosho climb
+• Receive detailed itinerary and availability confirmation for the 7-day Machame climb

 • Secure your booking with a deposit to reserve your place on the mountain